HomeSubjects & CoursesEnglish

 Have a clear idea on:

-Genre What type of text you are going to write?
+Genre What type of text are you going to write?

 Audience Who will be reading your text?